La Poste: Authentication Required

 Some details are still TBD, but Simon Bressier from La Poste has been kind enough to warn us that starting in September 2025, email messages that do not pass SPF, DKIM and DMARC checks will see the inside of the spam folder "at best," implying that other, additional sanctions could befall non-compliant senders.

-La Poste does have a Postmaster page, but that has yet to be updated with this information.
+La Poste does have a Postmaster page, and information will be updated there shortly, if not already.

 Post a Comment